frontendpatterns/frontendpatterns.dev/src/content/patterns/debugging-setup.md

 ## Solution

-Apply the Debugging Setup pattern by setting up debugging tools and breakpoints for efficient problem solving, and reinforce it with concise examples or tests.
+Set up debugging tools and breakpoints for efficient problem solving.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.